zoho/zohocrm-csharp-sdk-6.0/ZohoCRM/readme.txt

 ----------------
 Enhancements
 ----------------
+    - Users phone and mobile field datatype changed(long to string).
-- Changed tabTraversal field datatype in Layouts Sections.
+    - Added new moveAttachmentsTo field in LeadConverter class.
+    - Added new id and name param in GetDownloadAttachmentsDetailsParam class.
+    - Added new ids param in GetAppointmentsRescheduledHistoryParam class.

 You can also take a look at our GitHub page here (https://github.com/zoho/zohocrm-csharp-sdk-6.0/blob/master/README.md)